abritopach/ionic-surveyjs-mst/README.md

-# Ionic-SurveyJS
+# Ionic-SurveyJS-MST

-Sample project that shows how to integrate SurveyJS in Ionic APP.
+Sample project that shows how to integrate SurveyJS in Ionic APP and how to manage application state with Mobx-state-tree.

+Technologies: Mobx-state-tree, Mobx, Mobx-angular, Typescript, Ionic.

 This project shows you how to: